A7med23/obsidian-sync/Minecraft/ATM9.md

 - Breed the sugarback and neon coocoo to make the pepto beesmol

 - piston the bees into a bottler then centeifuging the bottle to get genes.
 Combine bottles to get the 100% chance

+- hoarder bee spawn eggs are made by bee conversion